FadedCantCode/Fabrica-RUNE/docs/roadmap.md

 `multitool.rune`'s new predicted scores: `analyze` 0.56 → 0.392, `search` (both
 occurrences) 0.375 → 0.285, `summarize` 0.21 → 0.147 — `analyze` still ranks highest,
 but by a much smaller margin, closer to what the measured data actually showed.

+### Recorded result: 2026-06-17, `groq_qwen` vs `mistral`, `multitool.rune`, 12 tasks (v2, after format-anchoring fix)

+Correlation: **-0.604** — worse, not better.
+A strong negative correlation; the heuristic is now actively predicting backwards for this genome.

+**Honest read: the fix was directionally right for one step and wrong as a blanket rule.** `analyze`'s measured divergence (0.158) did land close to its new, lower prediction — the hypothesis that `structured_output` suppresses `analyze`'s cross-model divergence by forcing similarly-shaped output appears genuinely correct for that one step.
+But applying the same 0.7 suppression factor uniformly to every step in the genome was the mistake. `summarize`, predicted as clearly lowest-risk (0.147) after the fix, measured as the *second-highest* divergence step (0.221) — a different, new inversion that wasn't this stark in v1.
+The two `search` occurrences also split further apart in measured terms (0.157 vs 0.237) while still being predicted identically (0.285 each) — the position-divergence effect flagged in v1 persists and the fix did nothing to address it, since it was never aimed at that part of the problem.

+**What this means:** `structured_output`'s real effect on divergence is not a uniform, step-independent multiplier.
+It's plausible the constraint helps most for steps that are naturally prose-heavy and interpretive (`analyze`), where a forced list/header structure gives both models a shared scaffold to converge around — but does little or nothing for a step like `summarize`, which was already short and constrained before the format requirement was added, or may even increase apparent divergence if the two models choose different ways to "structure" a final answer (different header choices, different list groupings) that a 3-5 sentence prose summary wouldn't have exposed.

+**Status: this fix is reverted in spirit, not advanced further today.** Don't tune the 0.7 factor, or make it step-specific by fitting to this exact result — that's the same curve-fitting risk flagged earlier in this document, now with even less data to fit against (12 tasks, one genome, one constraint).
+The honest conclusion right now:
+`multitool.rune` has exposed at least two real, distinct structural gaps in the current heuristic — position-dependent divergence for repeated tool steps, and non-uniform effects of format-anchoring constraints across different step types — and both need more data (more tasks, ideally a fourth genome isolating each variable independently) before a real fix can be justified rather than guessed.
+Stage 1's "test across 3 genome shapes" item should be read honestly as: 2 genomes positively validated, 1 genome revealing real unresolved limitations in the heuristic, not yet a clean 3-for-3.

 ## Stage 2 — Spec maturity